US troops patrol Turkey-Syria border after airstrikes

 "We ask both of our partners to focus their efforts on ISIS.
 ISIS poses the greatest threat to peace and stability in the region, and indeed the entire world."

-Turkey has made clear it will use force to prevent the development of a Kurdish state on its doorstep.
+Turkey has made clear it will use force to prevent the development of a Kurdish-controlled area on its Syrian doorstep.

 The patrols began on Friday and are being conducted mainly by special operations forces, a US official told CNN.
-They are using armored vehicles and are flying visible US flags for transparency.
+They are using armored vehicles and are flying US flags for transparency.

-Turkish President Recep Tayyip Erdogan was asked by Turkish news agency Anadolu about the border patrol, and said that seeing YPG and US flags side by side "upsets us."
+Turkish President Recep Tayyip Erdogan was asked by Turkish state-run news agency Anadolu about the border patrol, and said Turkey is "seriously concerned to see US flags in a convoy that has YPG rags on it."

 "We are two NATO member countries, and strategic allies will be seriously bothered by it.
 As we always say we will take care of our own business."

 Turkish officials said the airstrikes were targeting members of the Kurdistan Workers Party (PKK), considered a terrorist group by both Turkey and the United States.
 Seventy people were killed, they said.
+Turkey often describes the YPG as a Syrian branch of the PKK.

 Ankara offered condolences to the Kurdish Regional Government President Masoud Barzani for the deaths of the Peshmerga forces, but there were no apologies for the deaths of the US-allied YPG.